 Thanks for wanting to find out about me.

-I write contemporary commercial fiction, using humour to describe past, present and sought-after relationships.
-My characters, some highly eccentric and some plain ordinary, struggle to balance the pressures of work, friends and families as they search for new romance.
-I’m told that the male perspective on relationships provides a refreshingly original viewpoint.
+I use humour to describe past, present and sought-after relationships, with my characters struggling to balance the pressures of work, friends and families as they seek romance.
+I’m a rare male member of the UK Romantic Novelists’ Association and am told that the male perspective on relationships provides a refreshingly original viewpoint.

-I live in Cambridge, England.
+I live in Cambridge and am a member of Cambridge Writers.
 I enjoy playing tennis, watching films, especially film noir, supporting my partner's mosaic and glass art business - and I have a minor addiction to dried mango slices.